Snowshoeing to Sorgenti del Piave

 Furthermore, although the Val Sesis is very popular with hikers from Friuli Venezia Giulia and Veneto, nature is still not quite unchanged.

 Why you should visit Sappada

-I feel like Sappada is the Cinderella of the Dolomites.
-It is a beautiful and strategic village to spend incredible winter and summer holidays.
-It’s the kind of place where you can relax, hike, trek, ski, eat very well (Laite restaurant has one Michelin Stars!), and most importantly, enjoy nature.
+Sappada is a bit like the Cinderella of the Dolomites.
+It is a delightful and strategic village to spend incredible winter and summer holidays.
+It’s the kind of place where you can relax, hike, bike, ski, eat very well but most of all, enjoy nature.

 For being so small, Sappada has many quality restaurants.
 The apex of prestige is reached by the starred Laite restaurant, but the others are no less.